Pantry Panic

 Pantry Panic is the third animated cartoon short in the Woody Woodpecker series.
 Released theatrically on November 24, 1941, the film was produced by Walter Lantz Productions and distributed by Universal Pictures.
-This is one of the very few cartoons where Woody doesn't say "Guess Who?" in the opening titles, although his trademark laugh in the cartoon itself is still present.
+This short is one of the few cartoons where Woody does not say "Guess Who?" in the opening titles, although his trademark laugh in the cartoon itself is still present.